Worldwide Suzuki Events

 New Zealand Events

 There is usually an event on somewhere in NZ during every school holidays, often in more than one location.
 Suzuki summer camps run in 3 locations around the country in January.
 I usually go to the one in Timaru.
-In terms of South Island events, there is usually a winter workshop in Christchurch in July and an Autumn Workshop in Dunedin in April.
-In order to attend any of these events you need to be having regular lessons and you need to join the New Zealand Suzuki Institute (NZSI).
+In terms of South Island events, there is usually a winter workshop in Christchurch in July (which I'm usually at) and an Autumn Workshop in Dunedin in April.
+In order to attend any of these events you need to be having regular lessons and you need to join the New Zealand Suzuki Institute (NZSI) by clicking "Sign up" at the bottom of this link.

 Suzuki events are great fun!
 The Timaru summercamp is always a highlight of my children's summer holidays.
 If you are new to Suzuki events, here is how they work: The lessons at camps and workshops do not teach the notes of pieces, they are for reviewing and polishing pieces that you already know and all playing is done from memory.
 It is expected that students will be able to play all pieces from the beginning of book 1 up to their current piece by memory.
 Don't let this put you off, it is great motivation to do lots of playing in the next couple of months!
 Also please note that parents attend all classes with their child (even teens).
 However if you have more than one child and their classes clash it is fine to only be in one place at a time.